hieudayne/CSVentures-coding-assignment-react/README.md

 # Coding Assignment – Ticket Managing App (React)

 This is a coding assignment for a simple ticket management app using React and TypeScript.
-The goal is to demonstrate practical frontend development skills within a limited time.

 ---